 Day 6: Cultural Tour in Bunyoro Kingdom

 Today we will spend the day exploring most of the kingdom cultural significant areas.
-We shall visit the current palace where the current Omukama resides to learn more about the Kingdom.
-We retire to the hotel and enjoy the cultural dances from a group in the adjacent community.
+We shall visit the current palace where the Omukama resides to learn more about the Bunyoro Kingdom.
 In addition we shall visit the royal tombs and learn of the different Kings buried there and the rituals surrounding burial of Kings in Bunyoro Kingdoms.
 We will also enjoy traditional music and dance later on to which you are encouraged to join in.

 Day 7: Transfer to Tooro Kingdom

 Tooro Kingdom was originally part of Bunyoro; a prince against the fathers wish founded it.
 The languages and practices are very close with a few changes over time especially in the dialect and some cultural practices.
-We will arrive in Fort portal at the hotel later that afternoon and rest from the journey.
+We will arrive in Fort portal in time for lunch and have the afternoon at leisure.

 Day 8: The Stunning Fort portal Town – History & Culture